ATOMScience-org/AMPL/README.md

 ```
 python -m ipykernel install --user --name atomsci
 ```
-- The `install.sh system` command installs AMPL directly in the conda environment.
+- The `install.sh system` command installs AMPL directly in the pip environment.
 If `install.sh` alone is used, then AMPL is installed in the `$HOME/.local` directory.

-- After this process, you will have an `atomsci` conda environment with all dependencies installed.
-The name of the AMPL package is `atomsci-ampl` and is installed in the `install.sh` script to the environment with conda's `pip`.
+- After this process, you will have an `atomsci` pip environment with all dependencies installed.
+The name of the AMPL package is `atomsci-ampl` and is installed in the `install.sh` script to the environment.
 &nbsp;

 <a name="Install-docker"></a>